mvgame74/Bank-tech-test/README.md

 3. started building up the bank movements, by creating the line with each action (deposit or withdrawal) and pushing it into an array
 4. progressed to be able to add a date to it, and modify the movement format
 5. construccted the format for an output in console.log to be able to see all the movements together in a statement
+6. separated the function for the creation of bank movements into its own file
+7. separated the function of printing the bank statement into its own files
+* (with steps 6 and 7, the separation of responsability is achieved)

 ## Structure & responsabilities